Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Simply put, the Princeton Review course is much more robust than TTP’s course, and offers more in terms of quantity than Target Test Prep in almost every category (Kaplan does as well).
 Let us consider the list:

-• Video lessons: Princeton provides over 50 hours of video content, Target Test Prep gives you more like 30 or 40 hours.
+• Video lessons: Princeton Review provides over 50 hours of video content; Target Test Prep gives you only 40 hours.

 You get the picture.
 The slate of materials and features you get with Princeton Review is just so much more comprehensive and deep.